 ・Professional services and technical support and expertise

 While the challenges ahead are not technical in nature, there is much work to be done to bring the remaining pharmacies, doctors and other health industry organisations onboard.
-It’s a new mindset that Fred hopes to see additional acceptance around.
+It’s a new mindset that Fred IT hopes to see additional acceptance around.
 However, ePrescriptions are already perceived to be making life easier and more efficient for both pharmacies and patients.
-With Twilio as its partner of choice, Fred is well positioned to continue growing the new system into a fully accepted nationwide solution.
+With Twilio as its partner of choice, Fred IT is well positioned to continue growing the new system into a fully accepted nationwide solution.